Haeco-CSG

-The Haeco-CSG or Holzer Audio Engineering-Compatible Stereo Generator system was an analog electronic device developed by Howard Holzer, Chief Engineer at A&M Records in Hollywood, California.
+The Haeco-CSG or Holzer Audio Engineering-Compatible Stereo Generator system was an electronic analog audio signal processing device developed by Howard Holzer, Chief Engineer at A&M Records in Hollywood, California.

 His company, Holzer Audio Engineering, developed the system in the 1960s during the years of transition from mono to stereophonic sound in popular music recording.
 The process was used primarily from about 1968 until 1970 but still exists on a significant number of recordings made during the time.

 Reasons for using the system

 The Haeco-CSG process was designed to make stereophonic vinyl LP records compatible with mono playback equipment.
 These recordings were intended to make the two-channel stereo mix automatically "fold-down" properly to a single mono channel.

-The reason for the process is the compatibility issue between stereophonic and monaural recordings: information which is identical on both the left and right channels of a stereophonic mix was feared to be too loud when played back on mono AM and FM radio stations and phonographs.
+The reason for the process is the compatibility issue between stereophonic and monaural recordings: information which is identical on both the left and right channels of a stereophonic mix was considered to be too loud when played back on mono AM and FM radio stations and phonographs.
 When the left and right channels are summed together, any musical parts that are common to both channels combine to be 6 decibels louder than they are in the same mix when played in stereo (a phenomenon known as "center-channel buildup").
 Vocals, solo instruments and bass lines are often mixed equally to both stereo channels — these sounds were contended to be too loud when heard in mono.

-Because of this fear, separate mono and stereo mixes of the same record were authored, manufactured, and distributed during the 1960s and early 1970s.
+In the 1960s and early 1970s it was common practice for recording engineers and producers to create separate mono and stereo mixes of the same record.
+This was due, in part, to the center channel buildup issue.
+However, other technical concerns with the differences between stereo and mono record playback also influenced this decision.

 The Haeco-CSG system appeared to be an attractive option for record companies and retailers by allowing them to cut costs.
 Engineers could produce a single mix, record companies could manufacture and distribute one version, and vendors could stock one product.